isse-augsburg/minibrass/README.md

 ### Test cases

-To be able to run the test cases from Eclipse, make sure to start it in interactive mode
+To be able to run the test cases from Eclipse, make sure to start it in interactive mode (or link the solvers/minizinc binaries in /usr/bin)
 ```
 bash -ic ./eclipse
 ```